-5.3 Bonds or Other Obligations the RWA Intends to Issue
+5.3 Bonds or Other Obligations the SCCRWA Intends to Issue

-"As a result, the annual cost of this project to an average residential customer, assuming a conservative financing assumption of RWA Bonds, would be approximately \$0.89, based on the project cost of \$2.69 million and existing rates.
+As a result, the annual cost of this project to a typical residential customer would be approximately \$.91 and to an an average residential customer approximately \$1.21, assuming a conservative financing assumption of RWA Bonds, based on the project cost of \$3.3 million and existing rates.

-For this project we expect to use RWA Bonds as well as internally generated funds."
+For this project we expect to use RWA Bonds as well as internally generated funds.